igormcoelho/modlog/README.md

 - Optional macros for familiarity (nglog-style)
 - Supports verbosity levels and debug-only logs
 - Easily customizable streams and semantic tagging
+- Component-level Logging: easily configure logging separately for each module/component.
+Unlike most libraries, modlog makes this a first-class feature.

 ### Simple Installation
 - C++17/C++20: Copy [modlog.hpp](./include/modlog/modlog.hpp) into your project and `#include` it.